 When your NARSUM and any specialty addenda are completed, you will have several days to determine whether you concur, non-concur or wish to request an impartial medical review.
 This decision will be based upon both the contents of these documents and your own goals.

-While you may file a letter of exception/rebuttal to correct inaccurate information or submit new medical and nonmedical evidence for the drafter's review, it is often best to first seek an impartial medical review.
-If you do not agree with the findings of the impartial medical review, you may then submit a letter of exception to rebut the NARSUM.
+While you may file a rebuttal to correct inaccurate information or submit new medical and nonmedical evidence for the drafter's review, it is often best to first seek an impartial medical review.
+If you do not agree with the findings of the impartial medical review, you may then submit a rebuttal.

-Seventh Tip: Obtain a copy of your VA C&P exams and any new medical records prior to consulting with your attorney so that you can then determine what it is that you are asking of the impartial reviewer.
+Seventh Tip: Request a copy of your VA C&P exams and any new medical records prior to consulting with your attorney so that you can then determine what it is that you are asking of the impartial reviewer.
 Your goals should be straightforward- to add additional referred conditions as service-disqualifying or, if you wish to be found fit, to demonstrate why these conditions are not service disqualifying.
 Anything else is simply a waste of time.

-Seventh Action Step: Work with your counsel to provide the impartial reviewer with a brief outline supported by medical records that show why additional conditions should be found to be service-disqualifying.
-If the reviewer denies your request, then raise these issues again in your rebuttal so that you can later argue to the FPEB members that you have been consistent in your position.
-And, always ensure that your duty limiting condition report reflects the limitations necessary to substantiate the findings that you wish regarding each service-disqualifying condition.
+Seventh Action Step: Work with your counsel to provide the impartial reviewer with a brief outline supported by medical records that show why your various medical conditions should or should not be found to be service-disqualifying.
+If the reviewer denies your request, raise these issues again in your rebuttal so that you can later argue to the FPEB members that you have been consistent in your position.
 If you become one of my clients, then we will work through these steps together to obtain the best results possible for you.